Brexit: Advice for our sailors

 It is likely that in a “no deal” scenario that UK Driving Licence holders wanting to drive in the EU, may need to apply for the relevant International Driving Permit.

 These cost £5.50 and are available directly from the Post Office.
 The Government has extended the network of Post Offices where you can apply for an International Driving Permit, find your nearest branch here.

 Although you are on a sailing holiday, sometimes people decide to use a day of their holiday to explore the area by road.
-So, even though you may not think that a driving license is necessary it might be something that you want to consider before travelling.
+So, even though you may not think that a driving licence is necessary it might be something that you want to consider before travelling.